george-hawkins/blender-donut-notebook/uv-unwrapping.md

 Then press `a` (it'll only unwrap the faces we've selected so, as we want the whole thing unwrapped, select everything), then press `u` and select _Unwrap_.

-**Important:** I got quite confused at various points doing this - nothing would appear to happen when I did an unwrap as I'd have selected edges but have forgotten to mark them as seams or I'd have forgotten to select everything, i.e. `a`, before doing the unwrap.
+**Important:** I got quite confused at _many_ points doing this - nothing would appear to happen when I did an unwrap as I'd have selected edges but have forgotten to mark them as seams or I'd have forgotten to select everything, i.e. `a`, before doing the unwrap.

-**Update:** if you're in _Object Mode_ then `a` will select all _objects_, it's only when you're in _Edit Mode_ that `a` selects all faces of the object that you're currently working on.
+**Update:** if you're in _Object Mode_ then `a` will select all _objects_, it's only when you're in _Edit Mode_ that `a` selects all faces of the object that's currently selected.

 Notes: